What is Naoya Inoue's Record?

 Some potential future fights for Inoue include Gervonta ‘Tank’ Davis, Vasyl Lomachenko, Luis Alberto Lopez, Srisaket Sor Rungvisai and Kazuto Ioka.

-What will be Naoya Inoue's Next Fight?
+What will be Naoya Inoue's Next Fight And Where Can I Watch It?

 What are some recent Naoya Inoue results?